NoailletasJordan/golangAPIxPostgres/api-go/readme.md

-doc can be parsed from here with command: swag init --dir ./users/controller/ -g routes.go --pd
+doc can be parsed from here with command: swag init --dir ./users/routes/ --pd